 Average Weather in Marigot St. Martin

-Marigot has a tropical climate with dry summers.
-The temperature typically varies from 74°F to 88°F over the course of the year, and is rarely below 72°F or above 91°F.
+The climate in Marigot is hot, oppressive, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 74°F to 88°F and is rarely below 72°F or above 91°F.

 Average High and Low Temperature